mtsai101/fitbit-app/README.md

 ### How to use:
 Because our app is based on the setting project from Fitbit sample project, we access our app through fitbit official app:

 1. Install [fitbit-server](https://github.com/mtsai101/fitbit-server) and launch API server.
 (Note that the phone, watch, server shold under the same subnet)
 2. On Watch: Launch app
 3. On Phone: "Developer Menu" > Select our app > Settings:Included > Start Record
 4. On Watch: Turn off the toggle to stop record

+The sensor data is sent to the API server

 ### Trouble Shooting

 #### 1. Fail to sync:
-Close the fitbit app and relaunch
+Close the fitbit official app and relaunch

 #### 2. Watch cannot connect to wifi
 a.
 Make sure you have sync the watch and phone before the connection.